Create a virtual environment

 Nuitka #

-Nuitka packages Python code into an executable (.exe).
-The underlying process first converts Python code to C code, then compiles the C code.
+Converts Python code into an exe executable by first translating Python to C and then compiling the C code.

 Installation command: